ADC - ArchivedDataCodec

 higher.

-There is also a command to install ADC, this command requires
+There is also a command to install ADC on Linux, this command requires

 xz-utils and wget